 Together, perihilar and distal cholangiocarcinomas are referred to as extrahepatic bile duct cancer, due to their development outside of the liver.

 At the Texas Liver Tumor Center, our oncologists treat patients with all forms and stages of bile duct cancer.
-Through a unique diagnostic and consultative process that takes place throughout the span of a single day, our team can provide patients with the one-on-one attention and comprehensive answers that they need and deserve.
+Our team can provide patients with the one-on-one attention and comprehensive answers that they need and deserve.

 As cholangiocarcinoma treatment often includes a combination of methods, such as surgery, radiation therapy, and chemotherapy, the Texas Liver Tumor Center team includes several medical professionals in each of these disciplines.
 Working together to evaluate each patient’s case, this team provides world-class treatment recommendations for patients across the nation.